 Their new book has chapters including No-Bake Cookies, Roll-Out Cookies, Shaped Cookies, Drop Cookies, and Bar Cookies.
-They have sent me one of their favorites, Colossal Double Chocolate White Chip Cookies, that you can find on my blog.
+They have sent me one of their favorites, Colossal Double Chocolate White Chip Cookies, which you can find on my blog.

 Interview with Heather and Lucinda Wallace

 Let's start out with how did you decide to write a cookbook about making cookies?

 Lucinda: Writing 101 Easy Peasy Cookie Recipes seemed like a perfect way to combine our two interests; baking and writing.

 I read you were very successful with a recipe newsletter but how different is it to write a cookbook from writing a weekly newsletter?

 Heather: Writing a cookbook is a much more enjoyable experience because you don't have a weekly deadline.

 I have to ask.
 Where did you come up with the title 101 Easy Peasy Cookie Recipes, and is there a story behind it?

 Heather: I wanted readers to know that these recipes were simple and fun.
 I think that easy peasy perfectly sums up that message.

 Many visitors to the Reluctant Gourmet website write and ask for advice on writing their own cookbooks so what advice would you give them?